-Bill Davis is in the third season of his second coaching tenure with the Cardinals after returning to coach linebackers on 1/11/19.
+Bill Davis is in the fourth season of his second coaching tenure with the Cardinals after returning to coach linebackers on 1/11/19.
 He previously worked as Arizona's defensive coordinator (2009-10) and linebackers coach (2007-08).

-Davis has 26 years of coaching experience in the NFL, including seven seasons as a defensive coordinator with Arizona, Philadelphia and San Francisco.
+Davis has 27 years of coaching experience in the NFL, including seven seasons as a defensive coordinator with Arizona, Philadelphia and San Francisco.
 Prior to re-joining the Cardinals, he spent two seasons (2017-18) as linebackers coach at Ohio State after working as an analyst in 2016.
 While at Ohio State, Davis helped the Buckeyes to Big Ten championships in 2017 and 2018, a Rose Bowl victory over Washington after the 2018 season and a spot in the college football playoff following the 2017 season.
+All nine of the linebackers Davis coached at Ohio State during his two-year tenure made it to the NFL.

-Davis has worked with nine (Arizona, Pittsburgh, Carolina, Cleveland, Green Bay, Atlanta, New York Giants, San Francisco, Philadelphia) NFL teams during his coaching career and helped 12 different players combine for 17 Pro Bowl selections.
+He has worked with nine (Arizona, Pittsburgh, Carolina, Cleveland, Green Bay, Atlanta, New York Giants, San Francisco, Philadelphia) NFL teams during his coaching career and helped

+12 different players combine for 17 Pro Bowl selections.